0cjs/ruby2haskell-tutorial/README.md

     Loading package base ... linking ... done.
     Prelude>

-Typing ":q" at the GHCI prompt will quit back to the command line:
+Typing `:q` at the GHCI prompt will quit back to the command line:

     Prelude> :q
     Leaving GHCi.

-To test that the load-and-go compiler is properly installed, change to the directory containing this README file and type "runghc Main.hs".
+To test that the load-and-go compiler is properly installed, change to the directory containing this README file and type `runghc Main.hs`.
 (This command compiles the given soruce code file and then runs it.)
 It should print "Hello, world." and return you to the command line prompt.
 Feel free to change the string to something else and re-run the program